luomus/finbif-workshop/content/tutorials/finbif/_index.md

     weight: 1
 ---

-Welcome to the `finbif` workshop.
+Welcome to the FinBIF R workshop.
 The Finnish Biodiversity Information Facility, FinBIF, aggregates Finnish biodiversity data from multiple sources in a single open access database for researchers, citizen scientists, industry and government.
 FinBIF allows users of biodiversity information to find, access, combine and visualise data on Finnish plants, animals and microorganisms.

-The `finbif` R package makes the publicly available data in FinBIF easily accessible to researchers and programmers.
+The `{finbif}` R package makes the publicly available data in FinBIF easily accessible to researchers and programmers.
 Biodiversity information is available on taxonomy and taxon occurrence.
 Occurrence data can be filtered by taxon, time, location and other variables.
 The data accessed are conveniently preformatted for subsequent analyses.

-In this workshop attendees will learn how to access FinBIF using the `finbif` R package.
+In this workshop attendees will learn how to access FinBIF using the `{finbif}` R package.
 Topics covered include: installing the package, accessing the documentation and getting help, working with taxonomic information, accessing collection information, getting and filtering occurrence records, creating